Day One (My FAQ's)treatacne

 … Did you ever have stress/depression?

 Before?
 Yes.
 But the past is no longer important... not even so much the future.
-What's important is NOW.
+What's important is HERE and NOW.

 But for the sake of helping others, I will let you know what DID happen to me when I had "depression".
 I was on a few medications and received counseling before, neither of which did anything to help.
 I was teased a lot in high school by both my companions, peers, and even my teachers.
 Some of the teasing was from my acne, but most of it was from the fact that I wasn't very social (not because of my acne).
 I was constantly depressed from grade school all the way through high school, never completely leaving the depression until I was around 19 years of age.
-It feels like I'm talking about someone completely different other than myself.
+No it feels like I'm talking about some completely different person.

-When I started college, my depression faded away down to nothingness.
-Today I have no depression whatsoever, even with others still critiquing my acne from a distance.
-Also, my acne has been getting slowly worse with age, not better.
-Therefore, stress/depression has little to no effect on acne for me, this does not mean that it won't effect other people.
+When I started college, my depression faded away tremendously.
+I started seeking out the end of suffering, and today I have nowhere near the same stress, sadness and depression I had before.
+Also, my acne had been getting slowly worse with age, not better.
+Therefore, stress/depression has little to no effect on acne for me, but this does not mean that it won't effect other people.

 As a female, do your monthly cycles affect your acne?